 During our time on the O-Circuit in TDP, several of our fellow trekkers were spending much longer time than we were in Patagonia.
 Usually their travels involved both visiting both Chile and Argentina, TDP being the Chilean section of their trip.
 On the Argentinian side, there are 2 specific towns.
 El Calafate with its views on the Merino Glacier or El Chaltén, which is know for the spires of Fitz Roy and Laguna Torre as part of the Parque Nacional Los Glaciers.
 Most people that visit El Chaltén only stay for a couple of days to visit both sites as day hikes or do a 2 day trek while camping.
 There are a couple other day hikes in the area as well.
 These specific day hikes doesn’t make for a trek such as the O-Circuit, but then I remembered BestHike had posted a video from Backpacker Steve doing something call the Huemul Circuit.

-The Huemul Circuit is a much lesser known 4 day trek than that of the Fitz Roy and Laguna Torre providing views of massive glaciers.
+The Huemul Circuit is a much lesser known 4 day trek than that of the Fitz Roy and Laguna Torre, providing views of massive glaciers.
 Other than Backpacker Steve’s videos, information on the Huemul Circuit was very sparse.
-Secondly, there are a couple of technical aspects of the hike that makes it more challenging such as Tyrolean Traverses/zipline and walking on a non-moving glacier.
+Secondly, there are a couple of technical aspects of the hike that makes it more challenging, they are Tyrolean Traverses/zipline and walking on a non-moving glacier.
 Lastly, the rangers don’t advertise the trek at all and will respond with strong warnings when you ask about it as a means to ward off unseasoned hikers, since most come for the Fitz Roy.
-The combination of Huemul Circuit and the Fitz Roy, El Chaltén provided exactly what I was looking for.
+With the combination of Huemul Circuit and the Fitz Roy, El Chaltén provided exactly what I was looking for.

 Our main flight was from JFK so I’d first need reposition flights to JFK.
 I was able to get the Southwest Companion Pass again for 2017 and 2018 through Marriott’s vacation package (now expired), but Southwest only flew to New York LaGuardia (LGA).
 The combination of the higher point costs due the lateness of my booking and the extra cost and hassle of the LGA to JFK shuttle made it less appealing.
 Looking around, I knew Delta’s award chart between Raleigh (RDU) and JFK was 5k one way and was able to find space for the outbound.
 For the return reposition, the monetary cost for JFK to RDU on American Airlines was about US$68 each so I booked it using my Citi Prestige and Thankyou Points at a 1TY:1.6¢ ratio (recently devalued) for a total of 8524 TY points total.
 That total USA to SCL cost was equivalent the deal we got from 2 years ago.